vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 <img style="float:left;padding-right:20px;" title="From pexels.com" src="/assets/posts/2021/1/2021-02-10-rise-of-data-lake-tables/pexels-cottonbro-6116860.jpg" />

 First let's address what we think is flimsy about the picture above before we look at what we think is truely valuable and disruptive.

-[James Serra](https://www.jamesserra.com) does a great job articulating the [value of data warehouses in a data estate](https://www.jamesserra.com/archive/2017/12/is-the-traditional-data-warehouse-dead/) and is worth a read.

 ### Standards